 Data has reached everywhere in worlds through the internet and can be easily accessible.
 An online-based business environment follows the same procedure, i.e business analytics.
 With the help of the recommendation system, you will learn how the recommendation system has a crucial role for individuals and online businesses.

 The recommendation system is widely used in online businesses such as online retails, advertisements, mobile applications, and social networking sites like Instagram, or for LinkedIn Analytics.
 These sites generate a huge amount of real-time structured and unstructured data every second.

 “The invisible pieces of code that form the gears and cogs of the modern machine age, algorithms have given the world everything from social media feeds to search engines and satellite navigation to music recommendation systems”.-Hannah Fry

-For this kind of heterogeneous data, a strong computational and analytical data mining solution is required which in turn helps to build strong judgments, here a recommendation system is one of the strong computation solutions for big data that can arrive at conclusions which in turn benefits with better business decisions.
+For this kind of heterogeneous data, a strong computational and analytical data mining or text mining solution is required which in turn helps to build strong judgments, here a recommendation system is one of the strong computation solutions for big data that can arrive at conclusions which in turn benefits with better business decisions.

 Have you ever shopped with Amazon, Netflix or any other e-commerce sites such as JIOMart? you must have experienced a recommendation system there, this analyzes the past purchasing behavior and makes recommendations in real-time while you’re shopping.

 Let’s understand the working of the recommendation system and the role of analytics in it.